Managed old-growth silvicultural study (MOSS)

 - Assess public response to the forest management treatments using on-site demonstration areas and forest visualization tools

-- Prepare general interest articles and non-technical publications on developing compositional and structural characteristics more similar to those found in old-growth forest for the general public and private forest landowners
+- Prepare general interest articles and non-technical publications on developing compositional and structural characteristics more similar to those found in the old-growth forest for the general public and private forest landowners

 - Develop a continuing education program for resource professionals on techniques for increasing compositional and structural complexity in second-growth forests